 How to Make Yellow Tea Like A Chinese Tea Master

 Think yellow tea means turmeric tea?
 Think again.
 Yellow tea is a rare true tea that can be found mainly in China.
 This rare tea offers health benefits similar to green tea and a flavor that is gentler and more nuanced.
-It's considered such an important tea that is has been served as tribute to former leaders and rulers of China.
+Yellow tea is considered such an important tea that is has been served as tribute to former leaders and rulers of China.

 Finding yellow tea can be a journey in and of itself.
 If you can get your hands on some of these delicate tea leaves, brewing is a piece of cake.
 Discover how to make yellow tea and learn more about this rare and indulgent beverage.